← Home@vincelwt

 My language learning is optimised for speed and enjoyment.

-With a few tips, I truly think it’s possible to reach basic conversational level in any language in less than 3 months (not saying mastery).
+I truly think it’s possible to reach basic conversational level in most languages with around 3 months and ~1h per day. (not saying mastery).

 Learning Apps